cnico/dio-chacon-wifi-api/README.md

 The protocol is based two types of interaction :

 - Requests / Responses : this is handled via json message sent in the websocket with an id (the library automatically manages this id) and a response received from the server that has the same id has the request.
-- Server side sent messages : these push messages (for example a light manually swithed on/off with the button or other event) are sent back to the registerer callback method when you initialize the client.
+- Server side sent messages : these push messages (for example a switch manually switched on/off with the button or other event) are sent back to the registerer callback method when you initialize the client.